aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 === Compound Sentences

 A compound sentence is a sentence made up of two or more simple or compound sentences joined together by a conjunction or disjunction.
-An example is: "the cat meowed loud, but she failed to obtain food"; it is important to note that the two simple sentences incorporated in the larger compound sentence remain "independent" of each other: you can rephrase the previous sentence by changing their order and the meaning is logically equivalent (if you ignore the time factor, at least).
+An example is: "the cat meowed loud, but she failed to obtain food".

+It is important to note that the two simple sentences incorporated in the larger compound sentence remain "independent" of each other: you can rephrase the previous sentence by changing their order and the meaning is logically equivalent (if you ignore the time factor, at least).

 === Complex Sentences